 VEVAM is the Dutch Collective Management Organisation (CMO) for film and television directors.
-VEVAM is a foundation representing approximately 2000 affiliated Dutch directors.
-The affiliated directors transfer certain exploitation rights and rights to equitable remuneration to VEVAM when signing an ‘Exploitation Agreement’.
+VEVAM is a foundation representing approximately 2800 affiliated Dutch directors.
+The affiliated directors transfer certain exploitation rights and rights to equitable remuneration to VEVAM when signing an Affiliation Contract.
 VEVAM also represents foreign directors, on the basis of unilateral or reciprocal representation agreements concluded with foreign copyright societies.
 VEVAM collects and distributes remunerations for the use of audiovisual works, in particular with respect to the following exploitations.

 The European Directive on satellite broadcasting and cable retransmission provides for the simultaneous, unaltered and unabridged retransmission by cable, that the cable operators have to obtain the authorization from all right holders of authors’ rights and neighbouring rights (authors, producers, performers, broadcasters), in the country where the act of retransmission occurs.
 Such rule is also incorporated within the Dutch Copyright Act.
 VEVAM provides for the necessary authorization to Dutch cable distributors and collects remunerations on behalf of film and television directors.

-Since July 1, 2015, the Dutch Copyright Act has a new Article 45d paragraph 2 which specifically stipulates that, anyone who broadcasts a film work, or who has it broadcast, or – in short – offers channel packages to the public, owes proportionate fair compensation to the principal director of the film.
-According to paragraph 3 of Article 45d such right to compensation can be exercised exclusively by a CMO representing the interests of principal directors.
+Since July 1, 2015, the Dutch Copyright Act has a new Article 45d paragraph 2 which specifically stipulates that, anyone who broadcasts a film work, or who has it broadcast, or – in short – offers channel packages to the public, owes a proportionate equitable remuneration to the principal director of the film.
+According to paragraph 3 of Article 45d such right to remuneration can be exercised exclusively by a CMO representing the interests of directors.
 On the basis of its mandate, VEVAM collects remunerations for film and television directors with the Dutch (cable) distributors and pays out the funds received to the directors of the respective programs.

 According to the Dutch Copyright Act it is allowed to make copies of protected works for personal use or study without the consent of the author, provided that the author receives an equitable compensation for such copies.
 The remunerations for private copying are collected by the Dutch Foundation Stichting de Thuiskopie, and part of these funds are distributed to VEVAM for payment to the relevant directors of audiovisual works.